tracksaw/blpapi-node/README.md

 > mklink /d blpapi ..\..
 ```

-Now ypou should see the link points to the ...\blpapi-node directory
+Now you should see the link points to the ...\blpapi-node directory

 ```
 > cd ....\blpapi-node